Anza-Azam/ImportProducts/README.md

 ## What's Next
 Next with will be to add variety of data with different end points and Jest and MongoDB functionality.

+## Thank you
+Thank you for giving me this opportunity.